-Customized test procedures used during development of Stingray’s new seats
+Customized test procedures used during the development of Stingray’s new seats

 “Better seats topped our list for interior improvements, and we knew offering just one style would not cut it,” said Tadge Juechter, Corvette chief engineer.
 “Some Corvette drivers use the car for commutes, others as a grand tourer, and some drive it competitively.
 With two supportive seat options to choose from, drivers can pick the style that best suits their driving habits.”

-For the Competition Sport seat, the Corvette team took pressure-mapping technology to the test track to accurately measure driver bottom and back pressures during high velocity maneuvers.
-On most vehicle development programs pressure-mapping is only used for static impressions.
+For the Competition Sport seat, the Corvette team took pressure-mapping technology to the test track to accurately measure driver bottom and back pressures during high-velocity maneuvers.
+In most vehicle development programs, pressure mapping is only used for static impressions.

 The technology involves taking a digital snapshot of a person’s back and rear-end pressure distribution over the seat surface, creating a map with more than 4,600 data points per second.
 The information is transferred to a computer that generates graphics illustrating how occupants are supported by the seat.

 The new Corvette also was the first Chevrolet to use a new process for judging seat performance in addition to comfort, based on the subjective evaluations of test drivers of varying sizes, from large males to petite females.